tokahuke/ryan/book-of-ryan/src/art-of-ryan/simple-types.md

 ## Numbers

 The simplest type you can think about in Ryan is a number.
 Numbers come in two flavors: _integers_ and _floats_.
-Both types are treated diffently, although interchangibly via type coercion (more on that later).
+Both types are treated differently, although interchangeably via type coercion (more on that later).
 Here are some examples of numbers:
 ```ryan
 123     // an integer
 1.23    // a float